 Immune system and hormonal disruption: Some chemicals, such as triclosan and phthalates, can disrupt the immune system or interfere with hormonal balance.
 Look for products that don’t contain these ingredients.

-Developmental and reproductive toxicity: Some chemicals can be harmful to fetal development or reproductive health.
-Look for products that are free of potentially harmful chemicals like lead, mercury, and formaldehyde.
+Developmental and reproductive toxicity: Some chemicals can be disruptive to fetal development or reproductive health.
+Look for products that are free of potentially dangerous chemicals like lead, mercury, and formaldehyde.

 Mineral oil: This ingredient is commonly used in skincare and cosmetic products, but it can clog pores and prevent your skin from breathing.
 Look for products that use natural oils instead.

-Shaving cream: Many shaving creams contain ingredients like sodium lauryl sulfate (SLS) that can dry out your skin and cause irritation.
+Shaving cream: Many shaving creams contain ingredients like SLS that can dry out your skin and cause irritation.
 Look for natural shaving creams that are free of harmful chemicals.

-Known carcinogens: Some ingredients, such as coal tar and formaldehyde, are known to cause cancer.
+Known carcinogens: Some ingredients in makeup, such as coal tar and formaldehyde, are known to cause cancer.
 Look for products that are free of these ingredients.

 Nail polish: Nail polish is often packed with toxic chemicals like formaldehyde resin, dibutyl phthalate, and toluene that can cause allergic contact dermatitis.
 Studies have shown that chemicals in nail polish can be absorbed into the body, which is why it’s important to read the label and understand the contents of any product.